|

 reality, doubt.

-less you really know.
+the less you really know.
 It's a fact, true fact.
-In a way, it's the only
+In a way, it's

 |